bitcoinvsalts/node-binance-trader/README.md

 # Usage ⚡️

+First please sign up at [Bitcoin vs. Altcoins](https://bitcoinvsaltcoins.com) and add your BvA key in each scripts,

-Execute the following commands in their own terminal.
+then you can execute the following commands in their own terminal:

 **To start the server** to record pair data, define strategies and emit trading signals:
 ```